pawankb13/pawankb13.github.io/_pages/about.md

 Education
 ======
-- PhD in Management (Economics & Public Policy) &nbsp;
+- PhD in Management (Economics and Public Policy) \
-Indian Institute of Management Shillong &nbsp;
-(2020 - Present)
+Indian Institute of Management Shillong (2020 - Present)
+- MTech in Technology and Development \
+Indian Institute of Technology Bombay (2015 - 2017)
+- BE in Instrumentation Engineering
+Dr. D Y Patil Institute of Technology, Savitribai Phule Pune University (2010 - 2014)